RobinHankin/clifford/README.md

 coverage](https://codecov.io/gh/RobinHankin/clifford/graph/badge.svg)](https://app.codecov.io/gh/RobinHankin/clifford/branch/master)
 <!-- badges: end -->

+To cite the `clifford` package in publications please use Hankin (2025).
 The `clifford` package provides R-centric functionality for working with Clifford algebras of arbitrary dimension and signature.
 A detailed vignette is provided in the package.